whiffee/Jupyter_caveman/readme.md

 __Install It__

 The iso can be installed as either a virtual machine _a la_ Virtual Box, or as an independent drive.
-I made three test runs with a standalone SSD to test the procedure outlined here.
+I made three test runs with a standalone SSD to validate the procedure outlined here.

 __Run It__